PlanetDogeCodes/Pocket-Compiler/README.md

 ## Credits

-PocketCompiler project and idea by PlanetDogeCodes.
+PocketCompiler project idea and most code by PlanetDogeCodes.

-Some browser runtime features, custom Canvas/WebGL Integration, and 3DS Optimizations were all made with help from GPT-5.5 (xhigh) and GLM 5.2 (max).
+Custom Canvas/WebGL Integration and 3DS Optimizations were all made with help from GLM 5.2 (max).
-Some UI elements and DOM-style event handling were made with help from Claude Sonnet 5 (high)
+Some UI elements and DOM-style event handling were made with help from Claude Opus 5 (ultra)

 Built with: